aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmlsaveoptions/_index.md

 ### getExportNamedRangeAnchors() {#getExportNamedRangeAnchors--}

 <b>@deprecated.</b> Please use the 'exportNamedRangeAnchors' property instead.
-Indicates whether to export anchor elements  generated for named ranges when saving to HTML.
+Indicates whether to export anchor elements for named ranges when saving as HTML.
 Default value is true.

 ```javascript
 getExportNamedRangeAnchors() : boolean;